top of page

 Now, they were being asked to arrange a mock assassination attempt against this hated, treacherous man.
 They were being given the means with which to so – money, access, weapons, etc.

-I think that at sometime in the weeks leading to November 22, the operational folks decided to change the nature of the operation and actually kill the president.
+I think that at some time in the weeks leading to November 22, the operational folks decided to change the nature of the operation and actually kill the president.

 The Event